Tax guides, mileage rate updates, and expense management tips for freelancers, small businesses, and accountants.

 The 2026 CRA mileage rate is 73¢/km for the first 5,000 km and 67¢ after.
 Calculate your T2125 vehicle expense deduction.
 Free mileage tracker included.

-We tested the top expense tracker apps for small businesses and freelancers.
+We tested the top receipt scanner apps for small businesses and freelancers.
 See how ExpenseBot, Expensify, Dext, Shoeboxed, Smart Receipts, Veryfi, and Zoho Expense compare on features, pricing, and ease of use.

 Complete guide to 2026 Canadian tax deadlines — T1 personal, self-employed, corporate, GST/HST, RRSP, instalments.
 Never miss a CRA deadline again.